Extends tokens using uint256 tokenId to support tokenName of type string and to convert back to tokenId.

 }

-we also allow contract to implement their own way to map tokenId
+we also allow contracts to implement their own ways of mapping tokenId and

 We consider providing an interface for